 Unless you are in the business of breeding and training dogs, your business Facebook page could live without the YouTube video of the cute puppies.
 Keep your social media professional and relevant and avoid losing followers who might be annoyed by the “junk” that appears in their live feed.

 Remember, just because you cheer for a certain team or might be voting for a certain Presidential candidate, doesn’t mean your followers are.
-Avoid sports, politics and religious posts on your businesses sites, unless your business is sports, politics or religion in which case post away.
+Avoid sports, politics, and religious posts on your business sites, unless your business is sports, politics, or religion in which case post away.

 Check once, check twice, check a third time